apereo/cas/docs/cas-server-documentation/release_notes/RC8.md

 [CAS Initializr](../installation/WAR-Overlay-Initializr.html) is also modified to support Graal VM native images.

+### Testing Strategy

+The collection of end-to-end [browser tests based on Puppeteer](../../developer/Test-Process.html) continue to grow to cover more use cases and scenarios.
+At the moment, total number of jobs stands at approximately `432` distinct scenarios.
+The overall test coverage of the CAS codebase is approximately `94%`.

 ## Other Stuff

 - U2F functionality is removed from the CAS codebase and is no longer supported.
 The [underlying library](https://github.com/Yubico/java-u2flib-server) provided by Yubico has been deprecated and archived since 2022.